 • Separation, treatment and destruction: on-site or off-site treatment of the contamination so that it is destroyed, removed or the associated risk is reduced to an acceptable level.

-• Onsite encapsulation in engineered facilities with/without immobilisation: if the source site is hygrogeographically appropriate, onsite encapsulation will acceptably manage risk to the on-and off-site beneficial uses (direct and indirect) for soils, surface water and groundwater.
+• Onsite encapsulation in engineered facilities with/without immobilisation: if the source site is hydrogeologically appropriate, onsite encapsulation will acceptably manage risk to the on-and off-site beneficial uses (direct and indirect) for soils, surface water and groundwater.

 • Offsite removal to a specific landfill cell: leachate should be captured, treated and the removed PFAS destroyed.
 This may or may not include immobilisation prior to landfill disposal, noting that the conditions in the landfill may reverse or diminish the immobilisation chemistry in ways that are difficult to predict.
 Immobilisation prior to landfill disposal may require approval from EPA.

 Yes, though it is not the preferred management option.
 The hierarchy of treatment and remediation options outlined in the PFAS NEMP should be followed when considering options for the management of PFAS impacted solid waste.
 EPA recommends you minimise the volumes of PFAS-impacted solid wastes wherever possible.
-More information on the classification of wastes impacted by PFAS to land can be found in the NEMP.
-Please also refer to the Interim position statement on PFAS (publication 1669) for further information on PFAS impacted soil.
+More information on the classification of wastes impacted by PFAS can be found in Waste disposal categories: characteristics and thresholds (publication 1828) and the EPA Designation - Classification of PFAS impacted soils.

 If you have a query regarding disposal of PFAS-impacted solid waste to landfill you can contact EPA on 1300 372 842 or email your query to permissions@epa.vic.gov.au

 EPA may arrange an initial meeting to discuss the classification process, and for EPA to gain understanding of the waste stream.
 EPA will specify what data is required and may request additional information where necessary.
-Soil that is only contaminated with PFAS with concentrations below the PFAS LORs does not need a classification from EPA.

 • Are there any waste disposal contractors in Victoria that can currently treat PFAS-impacted wastes?